Tackle these 5 bite-size holiday break organizing projects to keep you sane during the chaos of the holiday break!

 I also use it to hold doggie necessities (waste bags, portable water bowl), Post-It Notes and pens, my coupon book, and a few snacks for when the kiddos announce that they’re starving.

-HOLIDAY BREAK ORGANIZING PROJECT #2: PURSE
+PROJECT #2: ORGANIZE YOUR PURSE

 During the holiday season, monthly maintenance tasks such as organizing my purse seem to fall by the wayside.
 Then one day I took a close look inside and see this: